 Serve carved rump roast with the remaining au jus alongside.

 The meat will continue to rise in temperature 5 to 10 degrees while it is resting.
-For this reason, I recommend taking your roast out of the oven before it reaches the ideal temperature.
-The USDA recommended temperatures for beef are 145°F for medium-rare, 160°F for medium, and 165°F for medium-well.
+For this reason, I recommend taking your roast out of the oven about 5 degrees before it reaches the ideal temperature.
+The USDA recommends steaks and roasts be cooked to 145°F (medium) and then rested for at least 3 minutes.

 Make sure to use a beef stock and not beef bouillon as the flavors will not be the same.